Layry99/Vision-Based-Traffic-Violation/README.md

 Overall, this webpage can be used to analyze traffic violation patterns, helping to inform decisions regarding road safety measures and enforcement strategies.

-To run this project.
+To run the project
+1. Create a virtual environment and install all the necessary dependencies.
-1. Activate the virtual environment
+2. Activate the virtual environment.
-2. To run the main app, enter "python vision-main.py"
+3. To run the main app, enter: "python vision-main.py"
-3. To run the webpage, enter "uvicorn main:app --reload"
+4. To run the webpage, enter: "uvicorn main:app --reload"